ad13380/codeQuest/README.md

    ```
    npm test will run all tests <br/>
    npm start will boot the server to port 3000 for you to play the game locally.

+## Additional Features

+Had we more time, we would also liked to have implemented:

+- Moving obstacles within some of the levels
+- Different ways of creating command chains, such as with the use of while loops
+- More types of avatar movements such as climbing